Ramsey-like cardinals: Introduction

-The following theorem, which will be proved in parts in the subsequent sections, summarizes what is known about the placement of these new large cardinals in the large cardinal hierarchy.
-Also, see the diagram on the next page. \begin{theorem} $\,$ \begin{itemize} \item[(1)] A measurable cardinal is a super Ramsey limit of super Ramsey cardinals. \item[(2)] A super Ramsey cardinal is a strongly Ramsey limit of strongly Ramsey cardinals and an ineffably Ramsey limit of ineffably Ramsey cardinals. \item[(3)] A strongly Ramsey cardinal is a Ramsey limit of Ramsey cardinals and a limit of ineffably Ramsey cardinals. \item[(4)] A cardinal has the Ramsey embedding property if and only if it is Ramsey. \item[(5)] A Ramsey cardinal is a weakly Ramsey limit of weakly Ramsey cardinals.\footnote{This follows from a result of Ian Sharpe \cite{sharpe:thesis} to be discussed in Section \ref{sec:iterable}.} \item[(6)] Weakly Ramsey cardinals are consistent with $V=L$.\footnote{I am grateful to Philip Welch for answering this question.} \item[(7)] A weakly Ramsey cardinal is a weakly ineffable limit of ineffable cardinals, but not necessarily ineffable. \item[(8)] There are no totally Ramsey cardinals. \end{itemize} \end{theorem} Theorem \ref{th:main} shows, surprisingly, that the various embedding properties that define weakly compact cardinals form a hierarchy of strength when you add the powerset preservation property, and one such property is even inconsistent!
+The following theorem summarizes what is known about where the new large cardinals fit into the existing hierarchy.
+Also, see the diagram that follows. \begin{theorem} $\,$ \begin{itemize} \item[(1)] A measurable cardinal is a super Ramsey limit of super Ramsey cardinals. \item[(2)] A super Ramsey cardinal is a strongly Ramsey limit of strongly Ramsey cardinals. \item[(3)] A strongly Ramsey cardinal is a limit of completely Ramsey cardinals.
+It is Ramsey but not necessarily completely Ramsey.\footnote{\emph{Completely Ramsey} cardinals top a hierarchy of large cardinals generalizing Ramsey cardinals and were introduced in \cite{feng:ramsey}.} \item[(4)] A Ramsey cardinal is a weakly Ramsey limit of weakly Ramsey cardinals. \item[(5)] Weakly Ramsey cardinals are consistent with $V=L$. \item[(6)] A weakly Ramsey cardinal is a weakly ineffable limit of completely ineffable cardinals.\footnote{\emph{Completely ineffable} cardinals were introduced in \cite{kleinberg:ineffable}.} \item[(7)] There are no superlatively Ramsey cardinals. \end{itemize} \end{theorem} The proofs of all statements excluding (4) and (5) are given in Section \ref{sec:hierarchy}.
+Statements (4) and (5) are proved in the upcoming paper \cite{gitman:welch}.
+Theorem \ref{th:main} shows, surprisingly, that the various embedding characterizations of weakly compact cardinals (Theorem \ref{th:wc}) form a hierarchy of strength when the powerset preservation property is added.
+The most general such property is even inconsistent!
+This hierarchy fits quite naturally into the large cardinal hierarchy and suggests further refinements such as those introduced in Section \ref{sec:iterable}.

+The diagram on the next page illustrates how the new notions fit into the existing hierarchy.
+The solid arrows indicate direct implications and the dashed arrows indicate consistency strength.